Freelance Taxes 101: Everything You Need to Get Started

 Reference: IRS Underpayment Penalty Information.

-Don’t Forget State Taxes
+State Taxes Still Matter

-Freelancers must pay quarterly, not annually.
+Freelancers must pay estimated taxes quarterly.

 Reference: IRS Home Office Deduction Simplified Method.